bingalls/reactMedals/README.md

 ```script
 curl -X OPTIONS https://s3-us-west-2.amazonaws.com/reuters.medals-widget/medals.json -i
 ```
+which make debugging CORS errors in a XHR GET request difficult.

 To avoid a (popular) hack like JSONP, or additional files / complexity of a proxy server, the mock `medals/Feed.js` is used, instead.

 The medals spec provided country flags as a sprite of PNGs.
-This adds complexity _hurts_ performance of modern web servers.
+This adds complexity & _hurts_ performance of modern web servers.
-I replaced this with crisper responsive SVGs, with better performance and public licensing, to conform to GitHub terms, and *your* usage.
+I replaced this with crisper, responsive SVGs, with better performance and public licensing, to conform to GitHub terms, and *your* usage.
 SVGs are easily resizable.
-The exception is Canada, which takes effort, unless you scale the tag externally.
+The exception is Canada, which takes effort, unless you scale its tag externally.

 ## Available Scripts